opentelekomcloud-docs/docsportal/doc/source/additional/sd-userguide.rst

 =========================================================================
-Open Telekom Cloud User Guide for the Open Telekom CLoud Status Dashboard
+Open Telekom Cloud User Guide for the Open Telekom Cloud Status Dashboard
 =========================================================================

-Welcome to the "MeineCloud" Status Website – your go-to resource for monitoring the availability of various components in different regions.
-This guide is tailored for IT professionals to navigate and extract valuable insights from the Open telekom Cloud platform.
+Welcome to the Open Telekom CLoud Status Dashboard – your go-to resource for monitoring the availability of various components in different regions.
+This guide is tailored for IT professionals to navigate and extract valuable insights from the Open Telekom Cloud platform.

 Accessing the Status Website
 ----------------------------